HTC Black Friday deal on Vive Pro VR headset, $100 off for the weekend

-HTC's slightly updated model of its original Vive VR head-mounted display (HMD) can be yours for $100 off this Black Friday, for $699.
+HTC's slightly updated Vive Pro model of its Vive VR headset can be yours for $100 off this Black Friday, for $699 at Vive.com.

 Or, you can save $200 on the Vive Pro Full Kit, which includes two SteamVR Base Stations 2.0, two second-generation controllers and a two-month subscription to Viveport, for $1,199.